BnuyLinus/BnuyLinus/README.md

 I'm definitely on the journey of continuous learning.

-I had a year-long adventure with Java, but the experience left me a bit traumatized, steering me towards the welcoming embrace of languages like Python and automation scripts such as YAML (Ansible), HCL (Terraform), or good old bash – they align more with my preferences and abilities.
+I had a year-long adventure with Java, but the experience left me a bit traumatized, so instead I took on Python at home and automation scripts such as YAML (Ansible), HCL (Terraform), or good old bash at work, they are all way more readable in my opinion.

 If you'd like to connect, whether for a casual chat or to share your thoughts on my arguably written code, feel free to add 'catlinus' on Discord.